What is the ultimate Sony FE (full-frame, E-mount) landscape photography lens?

 Tamron 70-180mm f/2.8 Di III VXD Lens Compact, Light, Sharp, Affordable, Slightly Shorter Focal Length Range Tamron continues to produce great mirrorless lenses, and the 70-180mm f/2.8 Di III VXD Lens is another big hit.
 Though this lens's focal length range falls short of the competing 70-200mm models, the range it does provide is great for landscape photography, and the image quality it provides is similarly great.
 The compact and light weight will be appreciated during long wedding shoots.
 That the price is affordable is welcomed by everyone.

-Sony FE 100-400mm f/4.5-5.6 GM OSS Lens Long Focal Length Range with Long Focal Lengths, Excellent Image Quality, Well-Constructed, Optical SteadyShot, Weather-Sealed While landscape photographers may sometimes find this lens's 100mm wide end a bit too narrow, but sometimes the 400mm end is very welcomed, including for making distant mountain scenes large in the frame.
+Sony FE 100-400mm f/4.5-5.6 GM OSS Lens Long Focal Length Range with Long Focal Lengths, Excellent Image Quality, G Master Build, Optical SteadyShot, Weather-Sealed While landscape photographers may sometimes find this lens's 100mm wide end a bit too narrow, but sometimes the 400mm end is very welcomed, including for making distant mountain scenes large in the frame.
 I often photograph wildlife and landscapes simultaneously, and this lens's range is ideal for that dual purpose.
 When 400mm is not long enough, this lens's teleconverter compatibility will be found advantageous.
 The FE 100-400 has Sony GM pro-grade build quality.

 Visit the Sony Lens Recommendations page for more recommendations.